Skip to content

 Metro, Trams, Buses, and Funiculars

-The three funiculars (Elevador da Bica, Elevador da Glória, Elevador do Lavra) are charming ways to conquer Lisbon’s steepest hills, though their novelty means tourist queues can be long.
-A funicular ride costs one trip on your Navegante card.
-The Elevador de Santa Justa lift in Baixa (€5.30 return, or free with Lisboa Card) offers spectacular views but the queue is often 30–60 minutes — consider walking up to the viewpoint from behind the Carmo Convent instead, which is free and takes 5 minutes.
+The three funiculars (Elevador da Bica, Elevador da Glória, Elevador do Lavra) handle Lisbon’s steepest hills and cost one Navegante credit per ride.
+The Elevador de Santa Justa in Baixa (€5.30 return, free with Lisboa Card) delivers good views but queues run 30–60 minutes in high season.
+The free alternative: walk up behind the Carmo Convent to the same viewpoint.
+Takes 5 minutes.

 Taxis and Ride-Sharing

-Lisbon taxis are cream or black-and-green colored, metered, and reasonably priced.
-Flag fall is €3.25 (daytime) or €3.90 (nighttime, 9pm–6am, weekends, and holidays), with €0.47 per kilometer thereafter.
-A typical cross-city ride costs €6–12.
-Taxis can be hailed on the street or found at designated stands.
-Uber and Bolt are legal, popular, and often 20–30 percent cheaper than metered taxis, with the added benefit of cashless payment and GPS tracking.
-Both apps work well in Lisbon.
+Lisbon taxis are cream or black-and-green, metered, and fair.
+Flag fall is €3.25 (daytime) or €3.90 (9pm–6am, weekends, holidays), with €0.47 per kilometer after that.
+Cross-city rides typically cost €6–12.
+Uber and Bolt are legal, reliable, and usually 20–30 percent cheaper than metered taxis, with cashless payment and GPS tracking.
+Both apps work well throughout the city.

 Language in Lisbon

-Portuguese is the official language, and while it shares roots with Spanish, the pronunciation is very different — closer to a Slavic language to untrained ears than to its Romance family siblings.
-The good news for English-speaking travelers is that English is widely spoken in tourist areas, hotels, restaurants, and by younger Portuguese.
-Lisbon is one of the most English-friendly cities in Southern Europe, and you will rarely encounter language barriers in the main tourist zones.
+Portuguese is the official language.
+Despite sharing roots with Spanish, the pronunciation is a different beast — closer to a Slavic language to untrained ears.
+English is widely spoken in tourist areas, hotels, and restaurants, and among younger Portuguese.
+Lisbon is among the most English-friendly cities in Southern Europe; you’ll rarely hit a language barrier in the main tourist zones.

-That said, learning a few Portuguese phrases goes a long way and is appreciated by locals.
-Essential phrases: Bom dia (good morning), Boa tarde (good afternoon), Boa noite (good evening), Obrigado/Obrigada (thank you — men say obrigado, women say obrigada), Por favor (please), Desculpe (excuse me), A conta, por favor (the bill, please), Fala inglês? (do you speak English?).
-Portuguese people genuinely appreciate when visitors make the effort, even if your pronunciation is imperfect.
+A few phrases go further than you’d expect.
+Essential phrases: Bom dia (good morning), Boa tarde (good afternoon), Boa noite (good evening), Obrigado/Obrigada (thank you — men use obrigado, women use obrigada), Por favor (please), Desculpe (excuse me), A conta, por favor (the bill), Fala inglês? (do you speak English?).
+Imperfect pronunciation is fine; the effort registers.

-Important: Do not speak Spanish to Portuguese people expecting to be understood.
-While the languages share similarities in written form, Portuguese and Spanish speakers do not automatically understand each other, and starting a conversation in Spanish can be perceived as dismissive of Portuguese identity.
-Always try Portuguese first, then switch to English.
-Portuguese people are generally far more comfortable with English than with Spanish.
+Don’t speak Spanish to Portuguese people expecting to be understood.
+The written languages share similarities, but spoken comprehension between Portuguese and Spanish speakers is limited.
+Starting in Spanish can read as dismissive of Portuguese identity.
+Try Portuguese first, then English.
+Portuguese people are far more comfortable with English than with Spanish.

 SIM Cards, WiFi, and Staying Connected

-eSIMs: If your phone supports eSIM (most phones from 2020 onward), services like Airalo, Holafly, and Nomad let you buy a data-only eSIM before you even land.
+eSIMs: If your phone supports eSIM (most 2020+ models do), services like Airalo, Holafly, and Nomad let you buy data before you land.
 Prices start around €5 for 1GB or €15–20 for unlimited data.
-The convenience of not visiting a shop or swapping physical SIMs makes eSIMs increasingly popular.
-Setup takes a few minutes by scanning a QR code.
-Note that eSIMs are data-only — you will not have a Portuguese phone number for calls, but WhatsApp and other internet-based calling works perfectly.
+Setup is a QR-code scan.
+Note: eSIMs are data-only — no Portuguese number for calls, but WhatsApp and internet-based calling work fine.

 Safety in Lisbon